 TERMS OF REFERENCE

 The purpose of the People, Community & International Committee Terms of Reference is to ensure that the responsibilities and expectations delegated to the People, Community & International Committee by the Board of Governors are clear and well defined.

-The People, Community & International Committee is a Regular Committee of the UBC Board of Governors, with the primary role of monitoring and developing policies, principles and strategic plans in support of the University’s Place and Promise vision to create a model university community that is vibrant, livable, and sustainable.
+The People, Community & International Committee has the primary role of monitoring and developing policies, principles and strategic plans in support of the University’s Place and Promise vision to create a model university community that is vibrant, livable, and sustainable.